 Pollution Prevention For

-The Connecticut Department of Energy and Environmental Protection (DEEP) has prepared these fact sheets for the vehicle services industry, which includes vehicle maintenance and repair facilities, auto body shops and dismantling operations.
-The fact sheets outline basic regulatory requirements and best management practices.
-Although they do not constitute legal advice, they represent a starting point for understanding where your business is subject to environmental regulation.
+The Connecticut Department of Energy and Environmental Protection (DEEP) has prepared information including fact sheets and compliance checklists for the vehicle services industry, which includes vehicle maintenance and repair facilities, auto body shops and auto recyclers (salvage, junkyard operations).
+The fact sheets outline basic regulatory requirements and best management practices; they do not constitute legal advice, they represent a starting point for understanding what environmental regulations your business is subject to.

 These fact sheets may help you in identifying areas where you can reduce the regulations that you must comply with, protect yourself from fines and liabilities, and protect you and your employees from hazards in the shop.